A Look Back

 As expensive as Paris is, I’m now more established in my career; earning more money so I could stay in a higher-end hotel and not have to worry too much about the price of things.
 If I wanted something, I bought it.
 If I wanted to do something, I did it.
 If I wanted to eat something, I ate it.
 I can’t even start to tell you how aware and grateful I am to be able to write the previous sentence.

 Parisians were nice and accommodating so don’t believe the generalization that all Parisians are inherently unkind to Americans.
 Be as kind and as patient with them as you want them to be with you.
 Learn some rudimentary French.
-Or at least make an effort instead of forcefully expecting everyone to speak English.
+Or at least make an effort instead of impatiently expecting everyone to speak English.
 It will go a long way.
 Learning a bit of the native tongue will vastly improve your experience no matter where you are in the world.

 International travel during a pandemic was obviously different and more complex.
 I’m not sure if I want to participate in international air travel in the near future but as Kafkaesque my experience departing from CDG was, I was fine respecting the safety measures as they were a small inconvenience to acquire new and lifelong memories.
 If anyone has questions about the pandemic measures in Paris and at CDG, I’d be glad to help you.